 Let’s look at the first panel of Sarah Prout’s homepage.
 Once you land on Sarah’s page you’ve got a Start Here welcoming you and beckoning you to take the next step.

 Below that is her message and below her message is a clickable box with the irresistible request to “Start Your Journey to Manifesting.”

-Super simple and super easy to just click and find out what’s next.
+It is simple and easy to click and find out what’s next.

 The next panel of her homepage gives you 3 CTAs.
 You can read about her, check out her podcast or shop her products.
 Are you getting this now?

 If you’re a smart entrepreneur you will find every single way to use your message and beckon your readers, viewers, followers and prospects to stick with you.